Horse64/core.horse64.org/docs/Error Handling.md

-Because errors interrupt your program and may even end it, in some cases like when reading a file, you may want to clean up and close a resource safely in case of an error.
+Because errors interrupt your program and may even end it, in some cases like when reading a file, you may want to clean up and close a resource safely *both* for normal operation and in case of an error.

 **Handle clean-up safely with a finally clause,** which contains a code block that always runs after the main